Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Binary Search

-If memory is scarce, an alternative to extending and padding the array $X$ is to take at every iteration the maximum between $r$ and $N$ as the index of the element in $X$ used for comparison.
-This can be resolved by the compiler without branching as a conditional assignment and leads to algorithm \ref{alg:binaryoptnopad}.
-This however leads to a loss of performance, which is still superior to the classic \textit{binary search}, but inferior to algorithm \ref{alg:naiveoffset}, which is described in the next section and does not require any extra memory, therefore test results are not reported in section \ref{sec:testperf}.
+If memory is scarce, an alternative to extending and padding the array $X$ as in algorithm \ref{alg:binaryopt} is to take the minimum at every iteration between $r$ and $N$ as the index of the element in $X$ used for comparison.
+Although the minimum operator can be resolved by the compiler without branching as a conditional assignment, it still leads to a substantial loss of performance.
+The extra check however is redundant and can be eliminated in the first few iterations, because the fastest possible way in which $r$ can grow is when the condition $z \geq X_r$ is always true and at the $u$-th iteration $r$ takes the value $\sum_{k=1}^u P/ 2^{k-1}$.
+Therefore, let it is guaranteed that in the first $U$ iterations $r \leq N$.